Crafted-Thoughts/Take-Home-Project-Journal-X-Simple/README.md

 ## Getting Started

 We have provided you a starter project which has file directory set for MVC design pattern and some existing code to help you get a head-start.
-You can clone this repo to get started
+You can clone this repo to get started.

-### Questions/Suggestions?
+If you have any questions related to this project, you can send them to amogh@craftedthoughts.com

+## Done with challenge :clap:
+You speed runner, aren't you?

+1. **Send us your completed project zip file by replying to the email address which sent you this challenge**

+2. Enjoyed this project?
+Please consider hiting the star button at the top to show your appriciation.
+Our fingers are crossed for you :+1:

-Ask us any questions or send suggestions on how can we make this challenge better at amogh@craftedthoughts.com
+#### You can send suggestions on how can we make this challenge better at amogh@craftedthoughts.com